KQM-git/TicketBot/ReadMe.md

 - `/transcript [oldest message to include, defaults to first] [newest message to include, defaults to the bot response to this command] [slug, the unique tag used in URL on site, defaults to channel name or a random UUID depending on the ticket type]`: Creates a transcript of the current channel/ticket.
 Can be done by people who have one of the management roles (`manageRoles`) for that ticket type.
 Once done, it'll be posted in the `dumpChannel` for that type (if configured).
 - `/close`: Closes the current ticket.
 Can be done by the ticket owner and by people who have one of the management roles (`manageRoles`) for that ticket type.
 This moves the ticket to the closed category (if `closeCategory` is set on that ticket type), disables the owner from chatting (if `muteOwnerOnClose` is configured by that ticket type).
 - `/open`: Opens the current ticket.
 Can be done by the ticket owner and by people who have one of the management roles (`manageRoles`) for that ticket type.
 This moves the ticket to the open category, clears the owner mute overwrite and clears out current verifications (if any).
-- `/ticketinfo`: Checks info about a ticket linked to the current channel.
+- `/ticketinfo [channel]`: Checks info about a ticket linked to the current channel or a specified channel.

 Open tickets that haven't received a chat message in a certain amount of time, might receive a `dinkDonk` message reminding of the ticket.